Running Every Day: 18 Benefits + Potential Risks Of A Daily Run

 #1: Running Every Day Increases Your Lifespan

-Although death is an inevitable part of life, how long we have on this Earth and how rich and healthy we feel during those years can be improved by consistent running.
+Although death is an inevitable part of life, consistent running can improve how long we have on this Earth and how rich and healthy we feel during those years.

 In fact, according to a study published in the journal Mayo Clinic Proceedings that looked at the disease and mortality risk of 13,000 runners over nearly 15 years, running as little as six miles per week—or roughly 52 minutes total—effectively reduced the risk of all-cause and CVD mortality by 30% and 45%, respectively, relative to non-runners.

-Moreover, runners with this low volume of training had an average increase in survival over non-runners of 3.0 and 4.1 years for all-cause and CVD-related survival, respectively.
+Moreover, runners with this low training volume had an average increase in survival over non-runners of 3.0 and 4.1 years for all-cause and CVD-related survival, respectively.

 A person running on grass.